 While virtual customer care is seen by some as a magic bullet for solving their support problems, for others it is a misunderstood option that they fear will cost a lot and take away control over their support.
-In this article, I will help readers overcome some of the misconceptions and answer some common questions surrounding this important care option.
+In this article, we hope to help you overcome some of the misconceptions and answer some common questions surrounding this business option.

 Frequently asked questions:

 Can’t I just hire the best people to create my in-house team?

 Quality customer service professionals are in high demand and have valuable skills.
 Customer service jobs are hard to fill, agents are often already gainfully employed and expensive to hire.
 Candidates with good skills for the job will have lots of job offers.
 Using a virtual customer service or customer service as a service provider gives you access to a whole team of highly trained professionals, without having to hire them for open jobs on a full-time basis.

 Overall turnover averages for customer service jobs in the call center industry range between 30–45% monthly

 Do I have to pay for contact center technology?

-No. Contact center software, technology, and equipment is extremely expensive and needs to be updated all the time.
-With VCS, you get access to the newest and best version of all of the essentials, without having to foot the bill for purchasing and continuously upgrading them to meet demand.
+No. Contact center software, technology, and equipment is expensive and needs to be updated regularly.
+With a virtual solution like this, you get access to the newest and best version of all of the essentials, without having to foot the bill for purchasing and continuously upgrading them to meet demand.
 Even things that seem very simple such as email and other communication methods can be expensive to maintain when accounting for enterprise-level security, backups and other things that aren’t always obvious.

 What are the labor cost comparisons?

 Operating an in-house care team comes with high fixed salaries and benefits.
 By partnering with an on-demand, virtual-based contact center service provider, you get access to a full-time team of high-caliber agents, without the expense of permanently employing them and employing managers and an organizational structure to support these agents and operators.
 Traditional call centers (ie BPOs), however, have varying labor costs that can be hard to detect.

-Am I locked into a fixed number of agents?
+Am I locked into a fixed number of agents or operators?